-- a) Voters may vote for as many or as few nominees as they wish. - b) The World Board nominees receiving the most votes above the required 60% majority will be elected to the available positions on the World Board. - c) The Human Resource Panel nominees receiving the most votes above the required 50% majority will be elected to the available positions on the Human Resource Panel. - d) The Cofacilitator nominees receiving the most votes above the required 50% majority will be elected as the WSC Cofacilitators. - e) In order to keep the ideal of one-half of the Human Resource Panel, and one Cofacilitator rotating every three years, open positions at the conference on the HRP above two, and Cofacilitators above one will be considered vacancies.
-If the conference chooses to fill a vacancy, the same majority is required for these positions as listed above, but the HRP or the Cofacilitators, respectively, will determine the term length after the election. - 5.
-The deadline for voting will be included in the WSC schedule. - 6.
+- The list of nominees, including the maker and second, if required, and source of nomination including their RBZ recommendation(s) for the World Board, Human Resource Panel, and the WSC Cofacilitators will be made available to Conference participants before elections. - 2.
+Three ballots will be distributed. - a) One ballot will list the nominees for World Board. - b) One ballot will list the nominees for the Human Resource Panel. - c) One ballot will list the nominees for the WSC Cofacilitators. - 3.
+No question-and-answer period will be held. - 4.
+Voting - a) Voters may vote for as many or as few nominees as they wish. - b) The World Board nominees receiving the most votes above the required 60% majority will be elected to the available positions on the World Board. - c) The Human Resource Panel nominees receiving the most votes above the required 50% majority will be elected to the available positions on the Human Resource Panel. - d) The Cofacilitator nominees receiving the most votes above the required 50% majority will be elected as the WSC Cofacilitators. - e) In order to keep the ideal of one-half of the Human Resource Panel, and one Cofacilitator rotating every three years, open positions at the conference on the HRP above two, and Cofacilitators above one will be considered vacancies.
+If the conference chooses to fill a vacancy, the same majority is required for these positions as listed above, but the HRP or the Cofacilitators, respectively, will determine the term length after the election. - The deadline for voting will be included in the WSC schedule. - 6.
 Tabulation - a) Results will be calculated based on the total number of ballots collected for each position.
 Blank ballots that are collected, indicating a choice for none of the nominees, will be counted in the total number voting.
 Ballots not turned in will signify a choice not to participate and will not influence the totals required for election. - b) Election results will be announced as soon as available. - 7.
 Once elections have concluded, the HRP will collect all candidate information previously provided to Conference participants.